Sign In / Sign Out

 Expert lead: Linguist Cindi SturtzSreetharan

 Citizen Social Science is about non-experts working with experts to make our global health action bigger, bolder and more relevant.
 Citizen science is increasingly used to help scale hard science research, but we believe it has untapped potential to revolutionize how we can bring social science into global health research and its application.
-Cindi is leading us in testing new and ambitious strategies, scaling our ability to research and address the social dimensions of health.
-A signature project is examining how health-relevant discrimination is communicated in public spaces, using Maricopa County as our test bed.
-The team includes 181 Arizona citizens, 40 undergraduate students, five faculty and two graduate students.
-In the spring, the visiting keynote speaker is citizen science expert Professor Betsy Rhymes, University of Pennsylvania.
+In 2018-19 we identified and tested new strategies for citizen social sciences, scaling our ability to research and address the social dimensions of health.
+A signature project examined how health-relevant discrimination is communicated in conversation and in the shape of public spaces, using Maricopa County as our test bed.
+The team included 181 Arizona citizens, 40 undergraduate students, five faculty, and two graduate students.
+You can read about some of the early results of that work here.